raczynskid/ChopChop/README.md

 - Pop open the default folder at any time - just right click anywhere in snipping mode or with context menu open to see all your saved snips
 - If you want to edit your snip, just choose Edit option from the context menu - it will immediately open in MS Paint
+- ChopChop has been developed and tested in Windows 10 environment only - Mac support will be added in the future

 How to use ChopChop
 -